microsoft/TypeScript-Handbook/pages/tutorials/React.md

 );
 ```

-# Adding Style 😎
+# Adding style 😎

 Styling a component with our setup is easy.
-To make one for the `Hello` component, we can create a file at `src/components/Hello.css`.
+To style our `Hello` component, we can create a CSS file at `src/components/Hello.css`.

 ```css
 .hello {